wend3ll-souza/trybe-exercises-/README.md

 # Trybe Exercises

 This repository have all the exercises developed by [Wendell Souza](https://www.linkedin.com/in/wendell-souza-5b13781a3/) during Trybe's course.

 ### [Trybe](https://www.betrybe.com/) :rocket:

 Trybe is a school for people who want to wants to build a succesful career in technology.
 The program counts with more than 1.500 hours of contents of software development, front-end, back-end, computer science, software engineering, agile methodologies and soft skills.

 The curriculum contains HTML, CSS, JavaScript, React, Node, Express.js, SQL, Git and other languages and frameworks.

-The lecture number is displayed in the section Trybe Lectures as `lecture_number: content`.
+**Task Controls:**

 - :hourglass_flowing_sand: - Ongoing
 - :heavy_check_mark: - Completed
 - :closed_book: - Not started

 # Trybe Lectures

 ## Introduction - Fundamentals of Web Development :hourglass_flowing_sand:

 ##### Unit 1: Introduction - Unix & Shell :heavy_check_mark:

 - [X] 1.3: Unix & Bash - Part 1